LawleyClasses/230-spring2017/weekly_materials/week5/thursdayExercise.md

 Today's exercise will take you through the process of modifying the CSS for a simple website to make it responsive to varying screen size and resolution.

 ## Setup
 Download the [week5b.zip](week5b.zip) zip file, and extract the week5b folder.
 Put the folder on your desktop, or in your igme230 directory.
-Open the directory using Visual Studio Pro.
+Open the directory using Visual Studio Code.

 ## The HTML File
 Open the darth.html file in a web browser.
 It doesn't have any CSS styling yet, so it's pretty unimpressive.